 International Transcripts: International applicants must submit official transcripts (academic records) of all secondary school studies as well as any post-secondary studies.
 Applicants also must submit official results of all external examinations.
 These include: General Certificate of Education, Hong Kong School Certificate of Education, Israeli matriculation or Bagrut, Secondary School Certificates and Baccalaureate Part I and Part II.
 Transcripts must be translated to English.
 If your school cannot provide this, you must have them translated by some other reputable service such as a member of the National Association of Credential Evaluation Services (www.naces.org).
 A WES evaluation is not required for secondary school transcripts.

-3. Scholastic Aptitude Test (SAT 1) or American College Testing Program (ACT) Scores: First-time freshmen* applying to any of Pratt's bachelor degree programs must submit official results from either the SAT or ACT except those applying to the associate's degree programs.
+3. Scholastic Aptitude Test (SAT 1) or American College Testing Program (ACT) Scores: High school applicants to any of Pratt's bachelor degree programs must submit official results from either the SAT or ACT except those applying to the associate's degree programs.
 To ensure that we receive scores by our posted deadlines, students should take the tests as early as possible but no later than one month before the application deadline.
 Please be sure to have your scores sent directly to Pratt.
-Please do not request that scores be rushed.
-Pratt recommends that applicants to the Bachelor of Architecture program submit the results of the SAT II Mathematics Level I or II Subject Test.
 If you applied early action and took the October SAT or ACT, the admissions office will consider your file when we receive the score.

-*International students may submit the TOEFL, IELTS, or PTE instead of the SAT.
+*International students may submit the TOEFL, IELTS, or PTE instead of the SAT or ACT, however we highly recommend that they submit both.
 International students whose first language is English may be waived from the TOEFL, IELTS, or PTE but then must submit the SAT or ACT instead.
-Students who have been out of high school for five or more years are not required to submit the SAT or ACT but if international must submit a TOEFL, IELTS, or PTE.
+Note that students who have been out of high school for five or more years are not required to submit the SAT or ACT but if international must submit a TOEFL, IELTS, or PTE.

 Pratt Institutional Codes